Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-sport-and-climate.html.markdown

 ## In this episode we are speaking to Olympians Etienne Stott and Laura Baldwin about the impact of sport on the climate.

-### We’ll be asking if and how we can reduce the carbon cost of sport while still keeping the benefits on our physical and mental health.
+### We’ll be asking if and how we can reduce the carbon cost of sport while still keeping the benefits to our physical and mental health.

 ### Flight Free Fact